Work Experience

 April 1996 - April 1998

-Chris owned and operated a live music cafe in scenic downtown Stratford, Ontario while finishing high school.
+Chris opened and operated a live music café in downtown Stratford while finishing high school, gaining early hands-on experience in entrepreneurship, marketing, and customer service.

 Education